Spin the black circle: horizon absorption on non-circular, planar binary black hole dynamics: Non-spinning limit

 As mentioned in the main body of this work, the apparently simple task of obtaining the non-spinning limit from the spinning expressions is in fact not trivial.
 It was noticed in Ref.~\cite{Poisson:2004cw} that the different scaling properties of the energy and angular momentum fluxes of spinning and nonspinning \acp{bh} prevent a straightforward $\chi \rightarrow 0$ limit of the Kerr case from correctly recovering the results for Schwarzschild.
 The two cases can be reconciled, in the quasicircular limit, by using the superradiance prefactor and the rigid rotation relation, $\dot{m} = \Omega \dot{S}$~\cite{Poisson:2004cw, Chatziioannou:2012gq}.
 Indeed, it is easy to verify that the factorization leads to the correct non-spinning results up to \ac{nlo}, despite that being formally 2.5\ac{pn} orders above the spinning \ac{lo}, beyond our working \ac{pn} order.
 By taking Eq.~(4.16) and~(4.19) of Ref.~\cite{Saketh:2022xjb}, setting $\chi_1 = \chi_2 = 0$ and expanding the tidal frequency (their $\Omega$ corresponding to what we called $\Omega_{\rm T}$ above) up to \ac{nlo} according to their Eq.~(4.12), one arrives precisely at Eq.~(9.4) of Ref.~\cite{Taylor:2008xy}.
 Here, we attempt to perform a similar exercise for horizon flux expressions valid on generic orbits.

-We calculate noncircular expressions for the rates of change of the mass and spin of nonrotating \acp{bh} by substituting the tidal moments of Eqs.~\eqref{eq:momentsbh} into Eqs.~(8.38) and~(8.39) of Ref.~\cite{Poisson:2004cw}:\footnote{These are just the terms of Eqs.~\eqref{eq:sb_fields} that depend on the coefficient $f^0_1$, the only one of the $f_k^l$'s that does not vanish when $\chi_{1,2} \rightarrow 0$ (see Eqs.~(3.35) of Ref.~\cite{Saketh:2022xjb}).} \begin{widetext}
+Working in modified harmonic coordinates, we calculate noncircular expressions for the rates of change of the mass and spin of nonrotating \acp{bh} by substituting the tidal moments of Eqs.~\eqref{eq:momentsbh} into Eqs.~(8.38) and~(8.39) of Ref.~\cite{Poisson:2004cw}:\footnote{These are just the terms of Eqs.~\eqref{eq:sb_fields} that depend on the coefficient $f^0_1$, the only one of the $f_k^l$'s that does not vanish when $\chi_{1,2} \rightarrow 0$ (see Eqs.~(3.35) of Ref.~\cite{Saketh:2022xjb}).} \begin{widetext}

 \end{widetext} We can then map them into the barycentric frame by means of the transformation used in Sec.~\ref{sec:results}: \begin{widetext}

 \end{widetext} Here we find in each of $dm_1/dt$ and $dS_1/dt$ a \ac{nnlo} term that vanishes in the quasicircular limit (where $\dot{r} = \ddot{r} = \ddot{\varphi} = 0$).
 Using the Newtonian equations of motion, we can also see that these all contain odd powers of the radial velocity $\dot{r}$, since $\ddot{\varphi} = -2\dot{r}\dphi/r$ at \ac{lo}.